Avrohom Yaakov Friedman (fifth Sadigura rebbe): Early life

-Avrohom Yaakov Friedman was the son of Rabbi Mordechai Sholom Yosef Friedman, the fourth Sadigura Rebbe, and his wife, Mira Reisel.
-On his father's side, he was the great-grandson of Rabbi Yisrael Friedman, the second Sadigura Rebbe; the great-great-grandson of Rabbi Avrohom Yaakov Friedman, the first Sadigura Rebbe; and the great-great-great-grandson of Rabbi Yisrael Friedman of Ruzhyn, the Ruzhiner Rebbe.
-On his mother's side, he was the grandson of Rabbi Yisrael Shalom Yosef Heschel, the Medzhybizher Rav.
+Avrohom Yaakov Friedman was the son of Mordechai Sholom Yosef Friedman, the fourth Sadigura Rebbe, and his wife, Mira Reisel.
+On his father's side, he was the great-grandson of Yisrael Friedman, the second Sadigura Rebbe; the great-great-grandson of Rabbi Avrohom Yaakov Friedman, the first Sadigura Rebbe; and the great-great-great-grandson of Yisrael Friedman of Ruzhyn, the Ruzhiner Rebbe.
+On his mother's side, he was the grandson of Yisrael Shalom Yosef Heschel, the Medzhybizher Rav.

-He was born in Vienna, the city to which his father had escaped during World War I together with his great-uncle, Rabbi Avrohom Yaakov Friedman, the third Sadigura Rebbe.
+He was born in Vienna, the city to which his father had escaped during World War I together with his great-uncle, Avrohom Yaakov Friedman, the third Sadigura Rebbe.
 When he was 5 years old, he and his parents moved to Przemyśl, Poland, where his father opened a Hasidic court and a yeshiva.
-In the spring of 1939, his father traveled to Palestine to visit his Ruzhin relatives and was advised by his uncle, Rabbi Yisrael Friedman, the Husiatyner Rebbe, who had emigrated there several years earlier, to remain.
+In the spring of 1939, his father traveled to Palestine to visit his Ruzhin relatives and was advised by his uncle, Yisrael Friedman, the Husiatyner Rebbe, who had emigrated there several years earlier, to remain.
 Later that summer, weeks before the outbreak of World War II, young Avrohom Yaakov and his mother joined him in Palestine.

 Education and marriage

 From the time he was a young child, Avrohom Yaakov immersed himself in Torah learning.
 During his teens, he studied at Yeshivas HaYishuv Hechadash and Yeshivas Novarodok in Tel Aviv, and at Yeshivas Lomza in Petah Tikva.
 In each place, he was noted for using every spare minute to learn Torah.
-He was a close student of Rabbi Yehoshua Menachem Ehrenberg, who gave him rabbinic ordination.
+He was a close student of Yehoshua Menachem Ehrenberg, who gave him rabbinic ordination.
 He was also very close to his father, whom he considered his Rebbe.
 At age 18, his father instructed him to begin learning Kabbalah, and he eventually became conversant in Kabbalah texts.

 In 1953 Friedman married Tzipora Faige Feldman, the daughter of Antiniya Hasidim who had emigrated from Romania when she was eight years old.
 Her father was one of the founders of Bais Yaakov in Israel.
 They had one son and two daughters.

 In 1956 he followed his father to America, where his father opened a Przemyśl-Sadigura beis medrash in Crown Heights, Brooklyn.
 While he engaged in full-time Torah study, his wife operated a preschool while raising their family.
 In 1965, when his father returned to Israel to open a court in Tel Aviv, Friedman stayed on as Rav of the Brooklyn beis medrash.
 In 1973 Friedman and his wife returned to Israel, where he served as rosh yeshiva of the Ruzhiner yeshiva in Bnei Brak founded by his father.